BMittal09/IMDB-reviews-Sentiment-Analysis-LSTM/README.md

 # IMDB-reviews-Sentiment-Analysis-LSTM
 ## Overview
-This project performs sentiment analysis on IMDB movie reviews using a Long Short-Term Memory (LSTM) network.
-The model classifies reviews as positive or negative, leveraging the sequential nature of text data for improved accuracy.
+This project implements sentiment analysis on the IMDB movie reviews dataset using a Long Short-Term Memory (LSTM) network.
+The goal is to classify reviews as either positive or negative based on their textual content.
+LSTMs are particularly effective for this task because they capture long-range dependencies in text, making them well-suited for natural language processing (NLP) applications.

 ## Features
-Preprocessing of IMDB dataset (tokenization, padding, and embedding).
+Preprocessing & Tokenization

+Convert text reviews into sequences of numerical tokens.

+Apply padding and truncation for uniform input size.

+Use word embeddings (such as pre-trained GloVe or trainable embeddings).

+LSTM-Based Sentiment Classification

-LSTM-based deep learning model for sentiment classification.
+Employ a deep learning model with LSTM layers.

-Training and evaluation of the model with performance metrics.
+Incorporate dropout and batch normalization to prevent overfitting.

+Utilize binary cross-entropy loss for training.

+Training & Evaluation

+Train on the IMDB dataset using TensorFlow/Keras.

-Visualization of accuracy and loss curves.
+Track accuracy and loss across epochs.

+Evaluate performance using precision, recall, F1-score, and confusion matrix.

+Visualization & Insights

+Plot training loss and accuracy curves.

+Display word frequency distributions.

+Generate sample predictions on test reviews.

+## Dataset
+The dataset used is the IMDB Large Movie Review Dataset, which contains 50,000 reviews (25,000 for training and 25,000 for testing).
+Each review is labeled as positive (1) or negative (0).

 ## Tech Stack
-Python
+Programming Language: Python

-TensorFlow / Keras

-NumPy & Pandas
+Deep Learning Framework: TensorFlow/Keras

+Data Handling: NumPy, Pandas

-Matplotlib & Seaborn
+Visualization: Matplotlib, Seaborn

+Text Preprocessing: NLTK, Tokenizer